Vehicle owner responsibilities

 Under-age vehicle owners

-Once you turn 16, if you are listed as a joint owner, you may apply to transfer the vehicle into your name by submitting a Change in Nominated/Joint Owners (Form E4) (see below).
+Once you turn 16, provided you are listed as a joint owner, you may apply to be nominated as the 'responsible person' for the vehicle by submitting a Change in Nominated/Joint Owners (E4) form (see below).

 |Change in nominated joint owners (Form E4)||Kb|